M-b850/SG-ATS/README.md

 # SG-ATS
-Simple Applicant Tracking System for personal user.
+Simple Applicant Tracking System for personal use.